Storage quotas and usage

 Group Storage Quota and Usage

-You home directory (folder) is itself in a folder associated with your research group.
-The group area has a storage quota applied to it – the overall usage is restricted, usually to a total of about 0.5TB.
-We request that users try not to use more than 25GB each.
+Your home directory (folder) is itself in a parent folder associated with your research group.
+The group area has a storage quota applied to it – the overall usage is restricted, usually to a total that depends on the size of the group.
+We request that users try not to use more than 50GB each.

 You can find out the overall quota and usage for your group by running the following command: